 When applied fully, the Education for Life program should provide what’s needed to surpass even the strictest education standards for traditional educational institutions.
 This section deals with the specifics of how to achieve this.
 It combines with the Objective Data and Analysis section described above and the Information Maintenance and Sharing section described below to provide the necessary and objective assessment, analysis, and transfer of education progress and information to programs outside of the Education for Life system.

 This section is about how any individual using the Education for Life program can maintain, evolve, and transfer all the relevant information gathered.
 This is a person’s school transcript and much more.
-The page about this component includes the specifics of how a digital copy will be accessible to key members of the individual’s educational team and how the individual will be able to take a copy of this information for their own use as an “official copy” with the an organization’s unique stamp of authenticity.
+The page about this component includes the specifics of how a digital copy will be accessible to key members of the individual’s educational team and how the individual can take a copy of this information for their own use as an “official copy” with the organization’s unique stamp of authenticity.

-Regular evaluation of all aspects of the Education for Life program, and everyone’s participation and enjoyment of the program, is important to evolving it and making it better.
+Regular evaluation of all aspects of the Education for Life program, and everyone’s participation and enjoyment of the program, is important to its evolution and improvement.
 The process we’ve designed is two-directional to give Learner’s a hands-on approach to designing and improving their own educational path.
-This two-directional design, all the associated resources, the approach of building a “learning team,” transparent results, etc. are all so both Learners and Teachers can maximally and positively benefit and grow from the entire experience.
-All the open source components are also designed so they can be used in combination with each other or as stand-alone components.
+This two-directional design, associated resources, approach of building a “learning team,” transparent results, etc. are for both Learners and Teachers to maximally benefit and grow from the entire experience.
+The open source components are also designed in combination with each other or as stand-alone components.

 Q: Are all aspects of this Evaluation and Evolution component necessary?

 We consider all aspects listed above as important but how a person or organization chooses to use them is up to that individual or group.
 To maximize the flexibility and application options, all components are designed to be usable in combinations, as part of the complete model, or as stand-alone components.